-When I worked in the folklore world for a few years back in the late 1970's, we did work with quilters, blues musicians, storytellers, writers, folk artists of every shape and stripe.
-If you don't mind getting a bit disillusioned about it all, you can read Center for Southern Folklore.
+When I worked in the folklore world for a few years back in the late 1970s, we did work with quilters, blues musicians, storytellers, writers, folk artists of every shape and stripe.
+If you don't mind getting a bit disillusioned about it all, you can read some other stuff I wrote about it.
 I warned you.

-Guess what one film we did there which won the most awards, was the best selling film ever, and which was the most requested any time we had visitors?
+Guess what one film we did there which won the most awards, was the best selling film we ever had, and which was the most requested any time we had visitors?
 Yep.

 That should tell you quite a bit about why America is watching Shaniqua on Jerry Springer right now yelling about that damn Tyrone who spent the rent check on that fat skank, LaRhonda.